Welcome to the web site of the Wild and Scenic River Study of the Upper Missisquoi River and Trout River.

 Link to the Appendices

-As you can see, designation would be based on the voluntary management plan, draft above.
-We want each community to make an informed vote, so please send questions about designation either to your local representative on the Study Committee or the Study Coordinator (contact info below).
+As you can see, designation would be based on the voluntary Management Plan above.
+Any questions about designation may be sent either to your local representative on the Study Committee or the Study Coordinator (contact info below).

 Latest Newsletter of the Wild and Scenic River Study